 1 x rechargeable lithium-ion battery pack (36V, 5200MAh)

-(Alternative smaller capacity battery that complies with air travel will also be made available separately at a future date)
+(Alternative smaller capacity battery that complies with air travel is also available separately here)

 On battery and pack display

 Approx. 10"x10"x7" (pack) and 9"x8"x5" (head with reflector)